Priyansh4444/DeeR/README.md

 ## The Team

 DeeR was developed as a solo project by me🦌, a Computer Science student at UCI, during Cal Hacks 11.0.
 This project represents a fusion of personal experience with academic challenges and a desire to create meaningful solutions for students worldwide.

+I would also like to thank HealthyGamerGG, since without their inspiration I couldn't come up with this idea and I would also be stuck in that Negative Feedback Loop!

 ## Acknowledgments